DEV3L/ai-code-summary/ai-code-summary.md

     assert output_file.read_text() == test_content

 ```

 ## .env.default

 ### Summary

-This code sets up environment variables for an OpenAI API key and model, and defines a prompt instructing an AI to summarize code simply and clearly.
+This code snippet sets up environment variables for the OpenAI API key and model, and defines a project variable with a prompt for summarizing code in a simple and clear manner.

 ```default
 # OpenAI